vives-devbit/git-course/docs/collaborating/README.md

 ### Pushing a branch to a remote

 Uploading commits from your local repository to a remote repository is called a **push**.
-Typically whole branche are pushed.
+Typically whole branches are pushed.

 ![Pushing the master branch to the origin](./assets/push.png)